 Sport-Specific Training

-Tennis, baseball, and golf involve repetitive one-sided movements.
-Athletes develop 10-15% imbalances.
+Tennis, baseball, and golf involve repetitive one-sided movements that can create noticeable strength differences over time.

 Poor Exercise Form